Events Near Portland

-The Sidewalk Chalk Art Festival is a Forest Grove tradition that is not to be missed!
+The annual Sidewalk Chalk Art Festival is a Forest Grove tradition that is not to be missed.
 All are welcome to create imaginative masterpieces right on the sidewalk.
 There is no judging, only admiration.
-Preregistration is required to participate.
-Cost includes a tray of vibrant pastel chalk.
-Free to spectators.

 For a complete list of annual and special events throughout the year, visit the Events & Festivals calendar.

 Just minutes from downtown Portland, the Tualatin Valley offers a host of events near Portland throughout the year.
 Enjoy unique Oregon festivals guaranteed to offer seasonality, community and entertainment.

 While 2019 was a stellar year with new openings, we're excited for 2020, when several new spots will be opening soon, bringing even more cool new places to eat, drink and sleep to the valley.

 Order a complimentary copy of the 2019-2020 Tualatin Valley Visitor Guide and start planning your trip today.